llafuente/language/types/array.md

 #### memory safety notes.

-* Array has two iterator, safe and unsafe. the latest is fastest but it's not memory safe...
+* Array has two iterator

+  const iterator: use it when array won't change over time.

+  mutable iterator: use ir when array will change, iterator will manage the logic for insert and removal.

-* When an array is resized could be stored in other memory block, all raw pointers should be invalidated.
+* When an array is resized could be stored in other memory block, user must invalidate all pointer to it.

 #### syntax